This is an AI translated post.

 Select Language

-The JMA also announced on July 17 that northern Kyushu, including Yamaguchi Prefecture, appears to have entered the rainy season.
-This is 13 days later than the average and 19 days later than last year.
-According to the JMA, a front extends from mainland China through southern Kyushu and towards the south of Japan.
+Furthermore, the Japan Meteorological Agency announced on the 17th that northern Kyushu, including Yamaguchi Prefecture, appears to have entered the rainy season.
+This is 13 days later than usual and 19 days later than last year.
+According to the Meteorological Agency, a front extends from the Chinese mainland through southern Kyushu to the south of Japan.
 A low-pressure system along the front is developing and moving northeastward from western Japan towards the Pacific side of eastern Japan.

-The JMA particularly emphasized the need to be alert for heavy rain in Kyushu and Shikoku due to the possibility of linear rainbands.
-Linear rainbands are formed by long stretches of heavy rain clouds, which can cause intense rainfall in a short period, leading to landslides, river flooding, and other serious damage.
+The Japan Meteorological Agency particularly emphasized the need for caution regarding heavy rain in the Kyushu and Shikoku regions, citing the possibility of a linear rainband.
+A linear rainband is a formation of long stretches of powerful rain clouds, which can trigger torrential downpours within a short period, potentially leading to severe consequences like landslides, river flooding, and other serious damage.

-This heavy rain is expected to be caused by the activation of the Baiu front and the influx of humid air.
-Linear rainbands, in particular, are difficult to predict, and they can cause significant damage due to their sudden occurrence.
-Therefore, it is crucial to pay attention to heavy rain forecasts and prepare for safety in advance.
+This heavy rain is expected to occur due to the activation of the Baiu front (the rainy season front) and the influx of moist air.
+In particular, linear rainbands are a weather phenomenon that is difficult to predict.
+They can occur suddenly and cause significant damage.
+Therefore, it is important to pay close attention to heavy rain forecasts and take thorough precautions in advance.